th-we/deskflow-wiki/Code-Style.md

 # Copyright

-Deskflow is reuse compliant and request reuse lint to pass in order to build New files Must include license info.
+Deskflow is reuse compliant and requires reuse lint to pass in order to build New files Must include license info.
 Either in a comment at the top of the file or in the REUSE.toml file

 Examples: